accordproject/template-archive/CONTRIBUTING.md

   automatically generated from these messages.

     ```shell
-    git commit -a
+    git commit -s -a
     ```
   Note: the optional commit `-a` command line option will automatically "add" and "rm" edited files.
+The `-s` command line option signs your commit using your GitHub registered email address.
+We require all commits to be signed.

 * Before creating the Pull Request, package and run all tests a last time: